Get insider access

 Transmitter Required No

-The Superlux HD 681 are lightweight but bulky and cumbersome headphones.
-The ear cups don't fold or lay flat, making them difficult to carry around on your person if you don't have a bag.
+These headphones have a lightweight design but are still bulky and cumbersome.
+The ear cups don't fold or lay flat, making them difficult to carry around if you don't have a bag.

 5.5